Master Services Terms & Conditions

 4.3.6 it shall maintain a backup of the Website, any underlying code, and all materials, information and intellectual property owned by it that are passed to Found under this Agreement;

-4.3.7 where Found is providing Services that require Tracking, or the implementation of a Pixel to the Client, from the Live Date:
+4.3.7 where Found is providing Services that require Tracking, from the Live Date:

-22.214.171.124 the Pixel will not be removed from the Website (or any of them) until, following termination or expiry, after the expiration of the Cookie Period;
+184.108.40.206 the Tracking Provider pixel will not be removed from the Website (or any of them) until, following termination or expiry of the Agreement;

-126.96.36.199 it will notify Found if the Pixel suffers any Pixel Downtime and that it will use best endeavours to ensure that it is fully operational again within one (1) hour of when the Pixel first became non-operational; and
+220.127.116.11 it will notify Found if they suffer any Tracking Provider downtime and that it will use best endeavours to ensure that it is fully operational again within one (1) hour of when the Tracking Provider pixel first became non-operational; and

-4.6 Any Downtime or Pixel Downtime shall not be included in any calculations of Found’s compliance with any agreed KPIs or service level metrics set out in the Services Schedule, if the inclusion of the Downtime and Pixel Downtime would adversely affect Founds’ level of compliance with the agreed KPIs or service level metrics.
-Found’s entitlement to fees for PPC, SEO and Social services shall not be adversely affected by any Downtime or Pixel Downtime.
+4.6 Any Downtime or Tracking Downtime shall not be included in any calculations of Found’s compliance with any agreed KPIs or service level metrics set out in the Services Schedule, if the inclusion of the Downtime and Tracking Downtime would adversely affect Founds’ level of compliance with the agreed KPIs or service level metrics.
+Found’s entitlement to fees for Services shall not be adversely affected by any Downtime or Tracking Downtime.

 5.1 The Client agrees to pay the Fees in accordance with the Terms of Payment.